supminn/neoG_eCommerce/ReadME.md

     * Change theme using ThemeProvider

 ## Practices
-* Mirage for backend. setup database, products and address management | faker data - seeded to mirage
+* Mirage for backend.
+Setup database, products and address management | faker data - seeded to mirage
 * Custom hook for axios calls
 * useContext for product, cart and wishlist
 * useReducer to main the cart, product and wishlist state; address state.
-* Sort into respective folders
+* Segregate into respective folders

 ### Additional Libraries
 1. Miragejs